Ramon Dekkers: Royal recognition

 On the occasion of the 85th anniversary of the King of Thailand, Dekkers received a royal award from the Thai Royal Family for his services to the sport.
 The Dutchman was also appointed ambassador of all foreign fighters in Thailand.
 "This is very important to me.
 It is the greatest recognition that I can get for what I have achieved in this sport," said Dekkers, after the presentation by the Thai princess Ubolratana Rajakanya, the eldest daughter of King Bhumibol Adulyadej.

 Death

 On 27 February 2013, Dekkers died at the age of 43, after reportedly feeling light-headed while training in his hometown Breda.
 He was riding his bike when he collapsed.
 A few bystanders attempted to assist him before emergency services arrived and attempted to revive him to no avail.
 It was reported that myocardial infarction (heart attack) was the cause of death.
-Hundreds of family members and friends farewelled Dekkers at his funeral at the Zuylen cemetery.
+Hundreds of family members and friends bid farewell to Dekkers at his funeral at the Zuylen cemetery.
 The funeral procession was accompanied by dozens of members of the Motorbike Club Satudarah, as well as an airplane with a banner reading: the Diamond is 4ever, rest in peace.